rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Simulating Diffraction Patterns with Angular Spectrum Method and Python.md

 ```spectrum_divisions``` is the number of divisionS of the spectrum that will be used for computing the integrals \eqref{eq:12}.
 A higher value will return to more accurate colors.<br/>
 ```grid_divisions```  is the number of divisions of the grid that will be used for the computations.
 Raise this number if your computer doesn't have enough RAM to hold the entire grid array.<br/>

-The complete implementation of this class can be found in [polychromatic_simulator.py](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/simulator/polychromatic_simulator.py)
+The complete implementation of this class can be found in [polychromatic_simulator.py](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/diffsim/polychromatic_simulator.py)

 Now we are going to give an example of how to use this class.
 We are going to use the outline hexagon aperture from the previous example, but this time using a **white light** spectrum.
-This can be achieved using the [Illuminant D65](https://en.wikipedia.org/wiki/Illuminant_D65) whose sample list can be found in [illuminant_d65.txt](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/illuminant_d65.txt).
+This can be achieved using the [Illuminant D65](https://en.wikipedia.org/wiki/Illuminant_D65) whose sample list can be found in [illuminant_d65.txt](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/diffsim/data/illuminant_d65.txt).

 <figure class='code'>
 <figcaption><a href='https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/hexagon_monochromatic.py'>hexagon_polychromatic.py</a></figcaption>
 </figure>

-	from simulator import PolychromaticField, cf, mm, cm from pathlib import Path
+	from diffsim import PolychromaticField, cf, mm, cm

 	F = PolychromaticField(